 There are two main types of liquor liability insurance and each of them has a distinct use.

-Host Liquor Liability
+Host Liquor Liability Insurance

 Host liquor liability is for businesses that do not sell or serve alcohol, but allow it to be consumed on premises.
 Examples of this would include a small office allowing beer and wine at an employee picnic or a restaurant that doesn’t serve alcohol but allows customers to bring their own.